Effective from 25 May 2018

 - educational partners (e.g CII, IOB, LIA, SOLAS) and awarding bodies (e.g IT Sligo, UCD)

-- your employer where they are sponsoring your membership or exams
+- your employer where they are sponsoring your membership, exams or CPD

 - our service providers (e.g examiners, lecturers, auditors, legal advisers) including technology providers (e.g cloud based services)